kiegroup/github-action-build-chain/README.md

 ## Docker build

-You can build the `github-action-build-chain` image on your just executing:
+You can build the `github-action-build-chain` image locally with just executing docker command:

 ```
 docker build .